Updated June 6, 2021

 How To Clean Up Cat Urine

 If your cat keeps peeing in the wrong place, it may be because it still smells like a toilet.
-Household residents adjust quickly so you may want to ask visitors if they can still smell cat pee.
+Cat urine is detectable by cats long after we can’t smell anything.
+Here’s how to reduce the odour:

-How to conclude?
-By saying the obvious: cats peeing inside isn’t just a simple case of laziness or spite.
-It’s complicated and they need our understanding.
-Now spread the word!
+This process can take several months, but then nothing about cats peeing inside is easy.
+It isn’t just a simple case of laziness or spite.
+It’s complicated and they need our understanding and patience.